FIRST-Tech-Challenge/fmltc/doc/design.md

 videos can be deleted.
 Videos that have been used to produce a dataset cannot be deleted until after the dataset is deleted.

-If the selected videos cannot be deleted, a dialog explaining why will be presented:
+If the selected videos cannot be deleted, a dialog explaining why is shown:

 <img src="images/videos_cannot_be_deleted.png" width="667">